-To accept IIT's offer of admission, students need to return the Enrollment Confirmation Form and a non-refundable \$100 matriculation deposit.
+To accept IIT's offer of admission, a student must return the Enrollment Confirmation Form and a non-refundable \$100 matriculation deposit.
 The deposit is credited to the student's account and will go toward the cost of attendance.
 The Enrollment Confirmation Form is sent to every admitted student.